Home

 Pick Sets may not be edited after they’ve been submitted.

 If the scheduled start time for a race changes after contests for a Pick Group containing that race becomes available, DraftKings will take measures to ensure the change is reflected on the pick experience.
 In the rare case that a race starts before the scheduled start time, all drivers within that race will become locked as soon as our feed reflects that the race has begun.
-Additionally, any contest entries that were made after the real-life start time of the race will result in those Pick Sets being disqualified and entry fees refunded.

 Canceled, Postponed, and Rescheduled Races